goeb/reqflow/index.md

-# Req Traceability Tool
+# Requirements Traceability Tool

-Req is a free and open-source traceability tool designed to analyse documents with speed and efficiency.
+Req is a free and open-source tool for traceability of requirements across documents, designed to analyse documents with speed and efficiency.

 ## Supported Input Formats